SpiritSeal/retroperm/README.md

 # Retroperm
-A platform-agnostic retroactive effective permission generation system for compiled executables built using angr
+A platform-agnostic retroactive system resource usage deduction library for retroactively generating "permissions" used by executable programs from their compiled binaries.

 ## Developer Install
 ```sh